gavinmcfarland/mole/README.md

 ## Templates

 Templates allow you to format data for a specific platform or language.
-You can create templates by either using template strings or a function.
+You can create templates by either using template strings (using [Nunjucks](https://mozilla.github.io/nunjucks/)) or a function.

 When multiple templates are specified the strings from each template are merged into one.